thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 The private key is available to the automated agent at request time.
 Algorithms should be registered with IANA as part of HTTP Message Signatures Algorithm registry.

-The creation of the signature is defined in {{Section 3.1 of HTTP-MESSAGE-SIGNATURE}}.
+The creation of the signature is defined in {{Section 3.1 of HTTP-MESSAGE-SIGNATURES}}.

 ### Anti-replay